wp-plugins/megamenu/readme.txt

 * Create your own themes using a built in theme editor
 * Works with multiple menu's on the same page
 * Works with menu's tagged to multiple Theme Locations
-* Less than 1kb JavaScript (also works when JS is disabled)
+* Less than 1kb JavaScript when gzipped (also works when JS is disabled)
 * Tested in IE9+, FireFox, Opera, Safari & Chrome (IE6, 7 & 8 are not supported but may work)
 * Responsive
 * Retina Ready